 Moving deeper into the deep web, things start to get murky.
 For some users, parts of the deep web allow them to bypass regional or national restrictions and access TV or movie services that may not be available in their country or region.

-Other users go a little deeper to download pirated music or watch films not yet in cinemas, which are also illegal.
+Other users go a little deeper to download pirated music or watch films that haven't been released yet, which are of course also illegal.

 If you go further down, you will find the dangerous content and illegal activities.
-Tor sites are located in the deepest part of the deep web, which is considered the dark web, and are only accessible via an anonymous browser.
+The anonymous browser, Tor, and Tor-sites are located in the deepest part of the deep web, which is considered the dark web, and are only accessible via an anonymous browser.

 Deep web security is more relevant to the average internet user than dark web security, as you can accidentally end up in dangerous or illegal parts of the internet.
 Few parts of the deep web can still be accessed through normal internet browsers.